clearpix.gif (43 bytes)

 18.10 Salaries at or above $10 million will not be increased in any following year under contract.
 Therefore, players with an initial salary of $10 million or above may be signed for as many years as desired at the same salary.
 (For example, signing a player with an initial salary of $5 million to a 7-year deal would result in salaries for that player of: $5, $6.5, $8, $9.5, $10, $10 and $10 million over the course of the contract.)

-18.11 An owner may only release a player under contract if: a) the team pays a penalty equalling half of the player's total salary over the life of the contract (note: this penalty would be deducted from the cap at the next draft), or b) the player in question accumulated fewer than 75 plate appearances, 40 innings pitched (for starting pitchers defined as any pitcher who started at least half of his appearances) or 20 innings pitched (defined as an pitcher who did not start at least half his appearances) during the prior Major League season.
+18.11 An owner may only release a player under contract if: a) the team pays a penalty equaling half of the player's total salary over the life of the contract, not including the current season (note: this penalty would be deducted from the cap at the next draft), or b) the player in question accumulated fewer than 75 plate appearances, 40 innings pitched (for starting pitchers defined as any pitcher who started at least half of his appearances) or 20 innings pitched (defined as an pitcher who did not start at least half his appearances) during the prior Major League season.
 For example, if an owner wishes to release a player who does not qualify under the minimum at-bats or innings clause, and who has two years remaining at salaries of $4 and $5 million, the owner may release him by paying a $4.5 million penalty.

 18.12 Players retain their contract statuses upon trade.

-18.13 Any new owner who inherits a team from another owner may terminate any player's contract without penalty.
+18.13 Any new owner who inherits a team from another owner may release any player without penalty.
 These players will be immediately released into the free agent player pool.
 This applies only to players on the new owner's team at the time the new owner takes over.
 New owners have seven days in which to make this decision.

 18.14 Any player that is playing under his initial salary (and is not under contract) will retain his initial salary through the end of the year (regardless of whether or not the player has been released to the free agent pool.)